KenChen-GZ/QTM347_final_project/README.md

 ## Discussion

 1. **Variable Importance:** The predictors selected by the two models do not overlap, raising questions about which variables are most critical in predicting bankruptcy.
+The difference in feature importances between logistic regression and gradient boosting can be attributed to the fundamentally different ways these models handle data and make decisions: Logistic Regression model assumes a linear relationship between the log odds of the outcome and each predictor.
+Gradient boosting builds an ensemble of decision trees, where each tree is built to correct the errors of the previous ones.
+It doesn't assume a linear relationship.
+Instead, it can capture complex nonlinear interactions between features.
+Besides, if the relationship between features and the target is non-linear, gradient boosting might prioritize different features compared to logistic regression.
 2. **Recall Rate:** Although model accuracy is high, the recall rate is low, indicating failure in identifying the majority of positive cases (bankruptcy).
+The reason of high accuracy but low recall rate are the class imbalance and Model Bias Towards Majority Class which means both logistic regression and gradient boosting might develop a bias towards the majority class, especially if not tuned to handle imbalance.
+This means they fail to identify the rarer but often more important cases.
 3. **Correlation Between Variables:** Potential correlations may exist between variables.
 4. **Multicollinearity:** All 64 features are transformations of basic indexes like gross profit, total liability, and book value.
 Treating them as individual predictors may lead to severe multicollinearity issues, suggesting a need for alternative methods or calculations.